mertig/mertig/README.md

 - 👋 Hi, I’m @mertig
-- 📫 How to reach me mertig@mit.edu
+- 📫 How to reach me: contact me in my dreams